Health Sharing Ministries

-Health Share members are considered “self-pay” patients by medical providers, though some ministries provide ID cards for members to use when getting care.
+Members of health sharing organizations are considered “self-pay” patients by medical providers, though some ministries provide ID cards for members to use when getting care.

-The Advantages of Health Sharing Plans
+The Advantages and Disadvantages of Health Sharing Plans

 - Lower monthly payments.
 The monthly “contributions” or “shares” required by a health sharing ministry are almost always cheaper than individual/family health insurance premiums.